collingsandrew/milestone-one-project/README.md

 ### Fork

-Forking a project creates a completely seperate codebase and allows a user to make local changes to a project without affecting the original repository itself.
+Forking a project creates a completely separate codebase and allows a user to make local changes to a project without affecting the original repository itself.

 To fork the repository: